The PNW DMR network is a system of

 specialized assets including

-multiple direct connecting
+Polly, our echo server, multiple direct connecting

 hotspot, MMDVM repeaters and high